vartomi/gitahead/wiki/README.md

   - Search (controller element for searching)
     - SearchResult (presentation component for suggestions)
   - UserProfile (presentation component for profile)
-    - UserCard (presenation component for each suggestion)
+    - UserCard (presentation component for each suggestion)
 - services (API layer)
 - configs (constants)
 - mocks (static JSON for testing)

+## Additional libraries
+- lodash.debounce - for debounce the search callback to avoid performance issues and unnecessary API call
+- enzyme-to-json - for snapshot tests
+- jest-fetch-mock - for mocking fetch API

 ## Functionality